kaerumm/vitrola/typescript/bot/src/command/language/specification.md

 ### Why?

-To learn how languages work, and to get an opportunity to work with new concepts
+To learn how programming languages work, and to get an opportunity to work with new concepts

 ### Objectives